seanbone/WaterSim/README.md

 ## Viewing meshes

-The exported meshes can of course be imported to other 3D software (Blender, Maya), or it can be previewed with the executable `ViewMesh`.
+The exported meshes can of course be imported to other 3D software (Blender, Maya), or it can be previewed with the executable `viewmesh`.
 This will open a single file with a simple libigl window.
 The source for this file is `3d/viewmesh.cpp`.

 # 2D simulation